Antique Venetian Frame

 We had a discussion in a beaded flower Facebook group about an uncommon French Beading Technique and how it was done.
 A friend of mine was able to find a leaf made using this method for sale, and she purchased it and forwarded it to me so I could do a tutorial on it!
 We believe it is actually a Venetian beaded flower technique, rather than French, so it has been dubbed Antique Venetian Frame.
 Even though it’s not a true French Beading technique, I think it’s pretty neat and worth learning.

-Here is a little slide show of the purchased pink and white antique leaf that was sent to me, along with a picture of some leaves I made with this technique.
+Here are some pictures of the purchased pink and white antique leaf that was sent to me, along with a picture of some leaves I made with this technique.

 If you notice in the antique leaf, they’ve only wrapped each of the wires around the outer frame once, which makes me nervous in terms of security.
 When the leaf arrived, there were a couple of rows that had come undone.
 The ends of the wires were wrapped with tape so the beads wouldn’t fall off.
 There were also several rows that were really close to coming undone.
 The unit stem wire is also really messy because whoever made it didn’t put a lot of effort into twisting nicely.
 But it is an antique and she looks good for her age.
 What I love about this leaf is the shading.